rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 {{% read_more "How to use Prettier in VS Code" "https://www.robinwieruch.de/how-to-use-prettier-vscode/" %}}

 {{% read_more "How to use SVG Icons as React Components?" "https://www.robinwieruch.de/react-svg-icon-components/" %}}

+{{% read_more "How to use Fonts in React?" "https://www.robinwieruch.de/webpack-font/" %}}

+{{% read_more "How to use Images in React?" "https://www.robinwieruch.de/webpack-images/" %}}